 I veer a little to the right, in order to be able to observe the Tommy farther through the side window.
 He is gradually losing speed but is still flying.
 The smoke-trail is becoming thinner.

 Then another Messerschmitt comes into view climbing up on my left.
 It is Lieutenant Dieter Gerhardt, my old comrade, and I radio him to say that I am no longer able to fire.

 He opens fire.
 The right wing of the Spitfire shears away.
 Like a dead autumn leaf, the plane flutters earthwards.

 And the pilot?
 Is he still alive?
 My throat tightens.
 I had come to like that boy.
-If he is not dead, why does he not bale out?
+If he is not dead, why does he not bail out?

 The Spitfire goes down, a flaming torch now, hurtling towards the snowfield.
 It will crash there and be utterly destroyed.
 And with it the pilot.

-I find myself shouting as if he could hear me: “Bale out, lad, bale out!”
+I find myself shouting as if he could hear me: “Bail out, lad, bail out!”
 After all, he is human too; a soldier, too, and a pilot with the same love of the sky and clouds that I feel.
 Does he also have a wife, a girl like Lilo, perhaps?

 Then a body becomes detached from the flames and falls clear.
 A white parachute spreads open and drifts slowly down into the mountains.